 Building Services Authority

-Building Services Authority (BSA) is a statutory authority established under the Queensland Building Services Authority Act 1991, to regulate the Queensland building industry.
+Queensland Building and Construction Commission (QBCC) is a statutory authority established under the Queensland Building Services Authority Act 1991, to regulate the Queensland building industry.

-Any contractors performing building work valued over $3,300 must hold a BSA licence.
+Any contractors performing building work valued over $3,300 must hold a QBCC licence.

 Owner builders performing or co-ordinating domestic building work on a property for a single project with a value of $11,000 or more must hold an owner builder permit.
-An owner builder permit is only issued by Building Services Authority (BSA).
+An owner builder permit is only issued by the Queensland Building and Construction Commission (QBCC).

 Dispute prevention & resolution